Domoconnor/orange-corpus/final.md

 The web visualisation aspect of the system allows users to both get a quick overview of that data that has been recorded but also dive into the data for a much more detailed view of it.
 This was an important part of the system as it had to make noise levels clear while also providing the raw data that would be used to back that up.

-We created a user account system with the aim of allowing users to recieve next notifications for each of the devices.
+We created a user account system with the aim of allowing users to receive next notifications for each of the devices.
 This system lets users register, sign ing, update their information and view the data.
-Another reason we did this wasm initially, the residents were concerned that the bars may look at this data in some way and use it to try and benefit them.
+Another reason we did this was initially, the residents were concerned that the bars may look at this data in some way and use it to try and benefit them.
 The account system allows only certain people to view the data while also allowing the residents to let people sign up such as council members.
 The accounts system used Laravel, which was what was also being used for the API.

 Another part of the web visualisation was a sensor status section.
 From here the residents could check on things such as battery status and last reading so they could be happy it was working.

 ![](images/visualisation/status.png)
-The finised web visualisation used D3.js to create a number of different ways of displaying the data.
+The finished web visualisation used D3.js to create a number of different ways of displaying the data.
 The main three it uses are the clock, graph, and compare.

 ####Clock interface
-The clock is intened to bridge the gap between the phyical parts of the system and the digital parts.
+The clock is intended to bridge the gap between the physical parts of the system and the digital parts.
 It provides a consistent representation of data between the two in an effort to make the user more comfortable.
-An image of the phyical and digital clocks can be seen below:
+An image of the physical and digital clocks can be seen below:

 ![](images/visualisation/clock.jpeg)
 ![](images/visualisation/clocks.png)

 The clock view is meant as an overview for the entire system, at a glance you can see what has been chosen.
-The clock allows you to then click through to a more detialed graph.
+The clock allows you to then click through to a more detailed graph.

 ####Graph
 The graph shows a more detailed view of the day allowing you to see what numerical levels the noise reached.
 It also includes a list of the raw data which consists of timestamps, the raw reading, and decibels.